Consensys/doc.quorum-key-manager/docs/HowTo/Import-Resources.md

 ## On the command line

-Specify the path to the manifest file on which the store is configured using the `--manifest-path` command line option.
-Specify the name of the store using the `--import-store-name` option.
+Specify the path to the manifest file in which the store is configured using the `--manifest-path` command line option, and the name of the store using the `--import-store-name` option.
 Include [any database options](../Reference/CLI/CLI-Syntax.md#db-database) (any options that begin with `--db-`) that apply to your local database.